 This story and all of L.A.
 TACO's Arts coverage is sponsored by Nikos Constant.

 When Los Angeles has run itself dry of fresh creative spaces, what more can it do but find a temporary home within the city’s forgotten landmarks?
-After 99 Cents Only stores closed all their locations across different communities in 2024, many were turned over to other businesses, including Dollar Tree.
+After the loss of 99 Cents Only stores in different communities in 2024, many of the locations were turned over to become different businesses, including Dollar Tree.

-In the aisles where 99 Cents Only products once stood were now disfigured sculptures and portraits, their overwhelming color schemes balanced with the overhead tunes, bouncing from soft indie to a whimsical, lyricless jingle.
+In the aisles where 99 Cents Only products once stood were now disfigured sculptures and portraits, their overwhelming color schemes balanced with the overhead tunes, bouncing from soft-indie music to a whimsical, lyricless jingle.

 Without deconstructing the bones of 99 Cents Only–leaving its original blue and white tile floors, numbered purple signs that hang above each aisle, long white shelves, and checkout lanes in the front and back of the store–The Hole, a contemporary art gallery run by Kathy Grayson and American artist Barry McGee, took form from their partnership.
 Together they’re helping to reimagine a tribute to art and nostalgia with their “99CENT” exhibit.